Sorry for the gap in posts – I’ve been quite busy with life, and haven’t done any recipes that were worth sharing/I haven’t already shared.

 I’m deciding to start a new ‘Tips’ series, where I share a few tips and tricks I’ve learnt along my cooking journey that make things easier, quicker, and/or tastier!

 So, I’ll go ahead and list a few things that I always try to incorporate into making my roast potatoes, which make them so beautifully golden and crunchy, yet soft and fluffy on the inside.
+I don’t mean to brag, but I make a mean roastie (having paid the price, of course!
+I’ve made many, many mistakes along the way, and have learned what to avoid).

 - Time – this is my number one priority if you want a beautifully crisp roast potato.
 If you’re going for a roast potato, you really can’t scrimp on time and expect them to turn out perfectly.
 I leave mine in a fan oven for at least an hour, an hour and a half is preferable, turning them so they don’t burn on one side.
 Sometimes I even leave them in for two hours (if they’re at a lower temperature like 170-180C).
 If you’re short on time, try cutting your potatoes up smaller.